Bridgeport Hospital creates special meal program for those at risk of frequent hospitalizations - News Break

 Bridgeport Hospital creates special meal program for those at risk of frequent hospitalizations

-Jul.
-13—BRIDGEPORT — Bridgeport Hospital has launched a new program aimed at meeting the dietary needs of patients at risk for frequent hospitalizations.
+BRIDGEPORT — Bridgeport Hospital has launched a new program aimed at meeting the dietary needs of patients at risk for frequent hospitalizations.
 On June 24, the hospital started the pilot of its medically tailored meals program.
-The two-month trial provides lunch and dinner seven days a week to a select group of patients in the hospital's Primary Care Center Complex Care Program, which manages the needs of patients with multiple medical and social challenges.www.tribuneledgernews.com
+The two-month trial provides lunch and dinner seven days a week to a select group of patients in the hospital’s Primary Care Center Complex Care Program, which manages the needs of patients with multiple medical and social challenges.www.ctpost.com

 Comments / 0